makandra/katapult/README.md

 When you continue development on `katapult`, you first need to update a couple of things. `script/update` will guide you through the process.

+### Suggested workflow
+When adding a feature to `katapult`, it will take you some time to figure out how exactly the generated code should look like.
+You'll be switching between `katapult`'s tests, its generators and the generated code.

+Here's a the suggested process:

+1) Run a scenario (create one if needed)
+2) Tag that scenario with @no-clobber.
+This will keep tests from modifying the generated test app.
+3) Go to tmp/aruba/katapult_test_app and commit all changes, so you'll have a clean working directory.
+4) Modify the test app as needed.
+Remember you can boot a development server with `script/kta rails s`.
+5) Re-run the @no-clobber scenario (modify it as needed) until test and test app meet the expectations.
+6) Now look at the git diff in the test app and model everything with katapult's generators.
+7) Remove the @no-clobber tag and run the scenario normally to see if it's green.
+Remember to stop the development server first.

 ### Debugging
 Add the `@announce-output` tag to `katapult` features in order to have any output logged to your terminal.